multispot-software/picomotor/README.md

 # picomotor

-Software to control via a serial port the micropositioner Newport picomotors 8302 using the driver Newport 8752 and the ethernet interface 8753.
+Software to control, via a serial port, one or more [Newport actuators 8302](https://www.newport.com/p/8302) (micropositioners) using the open-loop controller 8752 and the ethernet controller 8753.

 Reference: [87XX_Manual_RevC.pdf](https://github.com/tritemio/picomotor/files/1039338/87XX_Manual_RevC.pdf)